The Refugee Convention

 United Nations - Universal Declaration of Human Rights

 Australian Human Rights Commission - Asylum seekers, refugees and human rights: Snapshot Report (2nd Edition) 2017

 Children, in particular, have specific rights that the Australian government is obligated to protect because it is a signatory to the Convention on the Rights of the Child (CRC).

 Children have specific rights because they are more vulnerable to exploitation and abuse.
 In particular, children have a right to live free from violence, to be protected, and to have access to education and health care.

 In Australia, UNICEF advocates for the rights of all children and works to improve public and government support for child rights and international development.
-A child friendly version of the Convention on the Rights of the Child is available from UNICEF Australia.
+Information for children about children’s rights and the Convention on the Rights of the Child is available from UNICEF Australia.